Getting started with the SwiftUI NavigationSplitView

 }

-switches over the selection
+view switches over a selection

-, if any, and displays some screen-specific content:
+and displays screen-specific content:

 extension ContentView {